 About Me

-In 2023, I experienced the loss by suicide of one of the most significant people in my life.
-It was an experience that reshaped my understanding of trauma, care, and what it means to be supported.Despite years of working in mental health, it was through this period that I came to understand, in a much deeper way, how trauma can shape a person’s capacity to engage with the world, and how recovery is not only possible, but life changing when the right support is available.Analogue House was developed in response to this experience.
-The person I lost worked in the adult industry, and her chosen vocation created barriers to accessing the care she needed.
-This reality sits at the core of my work.I now bring both professional experience and lived understanding to the development of a service designed to improve access to safe, respectful, and responsive mental health care for sex workers and other hard to reach communities.In this work, it is my intention to carry forward her legacy in my life and extend it to a community we both care deeply about.
-Analogue House is being developed as part of a longer term vision to contribute to suicide prevention and improved mental health outcomes through accessible, stigma aware, and community informed care.
+In 2023, I experienced the loss by suicide of someone deeply important to me.
+It reshaped my understanding of trauma, care, and what it means to be supported.Despite years of working in mental health, it was through this experience that I came to understand how trauma had shaped my own life, and how healing could occur in ways I had not achieved through study, practice, or engagement with mainstream settings.
+The shift in my quality of life through this process was significant.Analogue House was developed in response to this.
+The person I lost worked in the adult industry, and her chosen work created barriers to accessing the care she needed.
+This reality sits at the core of my work.I now bring both professional experience and lived understanding to the development of a service focused on improving access to safe, respectful, and responsive mental health care for sex workers and other hard to reach communities.I aim to integrate the skills and insights I have developed alongside my clinical training, in order to support others to better understand complex trauma and move toward meaningful change.Through this work, I carry forward her legacy into a broader community.
+Analogue House forms part of a longer term commitment to suicide prevention and improved mental health outcomes through accessible, stigma aware, and community informed care.

-Analogue House provides mental health services under the following funding pathways:• Mental Health Care Plans under the Better Access initiative
+Analogue House provides mental health services under the following funding pathways• Mental Health Care Plans under the Better Access initiative

 • Eating Disorder Treatment Plans under the Better Access initiative